mljar/docs/docs/features/automl.md

 ## `default_algorithms`

 In this step, the models are trained with default hyperparameters.
-Regardless of the data, the hyperparameters are always used the same for each algorithm.
+Regardless of the data, the hyperparameter values used are always the same for each algorithm.
 In this step, you can compare the results of default models from other datasets and get intuition about your problem complexity.

 The following algorithms can be fitted in this step: